DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source.md

 pip install .
 </pre>

-## **IPOPT, Uno, and Egor optimizers**
+## **IPOPT and Uno optimizers**

-IPOPT, Uno, and Egor are open-source optimizers for gradient-based and gradient-free optimization.
+IPOPT and Uno are open-source optimizers for gradient-based optimization.

 **IPOPT**